chx2/EasyDocs/README.md

 ## Prerequisites

-- A web server with PHP7+ installed
+- A web server with PHP 7.2.4+ installed
 - File reading/writing permissions(Required for the docs/ folder included in EasyDocs)
 - [Composer](https://getcomposer.org/download/)

 ## Installation